swcarpentry/git-novice/05-history.md

 > the right commit ID, especially if the commit is from several months ago.
 >
 > Imaging the `planets` project has more than 50 files.
-> You would like to find a specific commit which a very large section of text
-> in `mars.txt` is modified.
+> You would like to find a commit with specific text in `mars.txt` is modified.
 > When you type `git log`, a very long list appeared,
 > How can you narrow down the search?
 >